 These policies are also well-suited for people who temporarily need specific amounts of life insurance.
 For example, the policyholder may calculate that by the time the policy expires, their survivors will no longer need extra financial protection or will have accumulated enough liquid assets to self-insure.

-If a person has a that they are trying to make sure is covered in the event of an untimely death, term life insurance would be a timely solution to that problem.
+If a person has a mortgage that they are trying to make sure is covered in the event of an untimely death, term life insurance would be a timely solution to that problem.

 A rider is an add-on coverage option you can purchase to enhance your policy.
 Here are a few common life insurance riders: